behlock/strava-x/README.md

 # strava-x

-Visualize your Strava activities on an interactive map.
+Visualise your Strava activities on an interactive map

 ## Setup